 Hanging Items in Rooms

 Items may not be tacked, screwed, nailed, bolted, or glued to the walls or woodwork in the residence halls/house.
 Any tape or other material used to hang items must be removed from walls when you move out of the room.
 Any cloth item (tapestries, flags, jerseys, etc.) cannot be hung on the walls.
-Curtains may be hung over windows only.
+Curtains may be hung over windows only if they have NFPA 701 certification.

 If students become aware of needed repairs, either in rooms, bathrooms, or other public areas, they should submit a work order.